rootxdwt/pebble-client/README.md

-this project is stopped temporary.
+this project is being renewed with a new name: crypithm with a better ui, cryptography